chrishoermann/zod-prisma-types/Readme.md

 # zod-prisma-types

 `zod-prisma-types` is a generator for [prisma](www.prisma.io) that generates [zod](https://github.com/colinhacks/zod) schemas from your prisma models.
 This includes schemas of models, enums, inputTypes, argTypes, filters and so on.
 It also provides options to write advanced zod validators directly in the prisma schema comments.
-If you like the package I'm thankful for every coffee :coffee:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/chrishoermann)